 Secondary spinal cord tumors, which are more common, are metastases of cancer originating in another part of the body and thus are always cancerous.
 These metastases typically spread to bones in the spine (vertebrae) and the space between the bone and the outer layer of tissue around the spinal cord (epidural space).
 Sometimes these tumors spread to the spinal cord.
 Metastases most commonly spread to the vertebrae from cancers that originate in other parts of the body.
-These cancers include
+These cancers include:

 Symptoms are caused by pressure on the spinal cord and nerve roots.
 Pressure on the spinal cord may cause the following:

 Pressure on the spinal cord may also block the blood supply to the cord, resulting in death of tissue and swelling.
 The swelling may block more of the blood supply, leading to more tissue death in a vicious circle of damage.
 Symptoms due to pressure on the spinal cord can worsen quickly.

 Pressure on spinal nerve roots can cause pain, numbness, tingling, and weakness in areas supplied by the compressed nerve root.
 Pain may radiate along the nerve whose root is compressed.
 If compression continues, the affected muscles may waste away.
 Walking may become difficult.